ShirouOgami22/av1POO2b/README.md

         nothing for now, has all the functions of the old program, but is under development to have a gui available

 the project is under development and far from complete

+-- note --
+this is just a school project, so there is no dedicated protection against sql injection, code injection, url poisoning or security at all, dataBase does not work with hash and passwords are not encrypted